Frequently Asked Questions

 - Searches and category filters operate within the curated list.

-- Group admins manage the service list and members from the group admin panel.
+- Group admins manage services, skills, agents, members, and API keys from the group admin panel.

 - You can switch back to the full catalog at any time by clearing your active group from the Groups menu.